GoogleCloudPlatform/appengine-python-standard/README.md

-# Google App Engine services SDK for Python 3 (preview)
+# Google App Engine services SDK for Python 3

-This is a preview release of the App Engine services SDK for Python 3.
+This is a release of the App Engine services SDK for Python 3.
 It provides access to various API endpoints that were previously only available on the Python 2.7 runtime.